Piyush972004/Azure-Point-to-Site-VPN-Setup/README.md

 This guide explains how to set up a secure Point-to-Site (P2S) VPN connection in Microsoft Azure using certificate authentication.

+Point-to-Site Virtual Private Network (VPN) connections are helpful when you want to connect to your VNet from a remote location.
+This helps us securely connect individual clients running Windows, Linux, or macOS to an Azure VNet.
+This blog will outline steps to create and test a Point to Site VPN while using an Azure Certificate Authentication method.
 ---

 ## 📘 Table of Contents